Centre for Institutions and Political Behaviour

 The objective of the CIPB is to advance and disseminate knowledge through external speaker events, research-development workshops, seminars, conferences, and PhD training sessions.
 The group provides an environment where academic staff, students, and practitioners can exchange research ideas, produce high quality research, and discuss ways in which research findings can be translated into practical policies.

-The schedule of the North-East Research Development Workshop for the Easter Term 2017 is up.
+The schedule of the North-East Research Development Workshop for the academic year 2017-18 is up -- updates on times, location and titles to follow.
 See here.

 Elvet Hill Road